 Hop on My Email List

 Outside of articles, I also use the emails to share additional content like new YouTube videos, merchandise, and GitHub projects.
-Finally, every email comes with a coupon code for The Renegade Coder store.

 If you’d like to stay up to date with the latest The Renegade Coder content, I recommend hopping on my email list.
 If you’re not sure you’re ready for that kind of commitment, I keep an archive of 20 most recent newsletters for your perusal.